labex-labs/open-source-labs/css/30-seconds-of-css/lab-overflow-scroll-gradient/intro.md

 # Introduction

-In this lab, we will explore the technique of adding a fading gradient to an overflowing element using CSS.
-This technique is used to better indicate to users that there is more content available to be scrolled.
-By the end of this lab, you will be able to implement the overflow scroll gradient effect in your own web projects.
+In this lab, we will learn how to add a fading gradient to an overflowing element using CSS.
+The purpose of this lab is to create a visual cue for users that there is more content to be scrolled.
+By using the `::after` pseudo-element and `linear-gradient()` function, we can create a gradient that fades from transparent to white, indicating that there is additional content to be viewed.